Dr. Scott Kaukonen

 - enjoy intensive instruction with dedicated professors.

 Students participate in writing workshops in fiction and poetry, undertake coursework in literary periods and types, and study critical theory.
-Our workshops are taught by our core faculty—Paul Ruffin, Melissa Morphew, Scott Kaukonen, and Nick Lantz.
+Our workshops are taught by our core faculty—Paul Ruffin, Scott Kaukonen, and Nick Lantz, as well as visiting writers of national reputation.

 The curriculum for our MFA program is built around the workshop; students take fifteen hours of workshop, including twelve hours in the major genre and three hours in a second genre.
 MFA students are also required to: